 7. I also tied 3 knots in the back tail of the snake for a rattlesnake look.

 Now you’ve got your snake.
-See?
+Sssssssee?
 So easy!
 And even if you only sort of follow my instructions, you’ll still end up with something similar and you’ll have yourself a fun playful snake.
+I love to make these on the plane and give them out to little ones who need a small toy to play with on the plane.

 You’ll be making them all over the place.
 Snake families!